 The surname Bohler was first found in Baden, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name Bohler became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Bohler family
+Early History of the Bohler family

 This web page shows only a small excerpt of our Bohler research.
 Another 79 words (6 lines of text) covering the years 178 and 1789 are included under the topic Early Bohler History in all our PDF Extended History products and printed products wherever possible.